 In my own words...

 I was catapulted onto the spiritual path by two major events in my life.
-The first of these was a strange illness on my fourteenth birthday while I was in Tanzania with my family.
-My father, having befriended the local fishermen, had unbeknownst to him also made friends with the village shaman, who was himself also a fisherman.
+The first of these was an illness on my fourteenth birthday while I was in Tanzania with my family.
+My father, having befriended the local fishermen, had unbeknownst to him also made friends with the village shaman, who was himself a fisherman as well.
 When word spread in the village of my illness, the shaman came to my bedside and tended me back to full health.

 The second event was in 2011 when I was 21 years old.
 I was cycling home after a late night of studying for an anthropology exam at my London university, when I was hit by a taxi.
 I catapulted over the roof of the car, and experienced what I found later in life to be known as a near-death experience.
 Though witness accounts state I was conscious and talking, my only memory consists of floating in a vast darkness until I was sung back into my body by a friend singing Edith Piaf's La Vie en Rose at the hospital.
 The collision broke my leg in two parts and had me wheel-chair bound for three months.

 I do not claim to be a spiritual authority in any way, my work is constantly evolving, and I am most interested in the experiential ways we can revive ancient wisdom though the simple and seemingly ordinary.
-At the essence of my work is the hope for all to find their own inner authority and personal relationship with the sacred.
+At the essence of my work is a love affair with the natural world, and the hope for us all to find our own inner authority and personal relationship with the sacred.
 Here to learn.